How ChessGate's AI Personalities Work

 3. Let the engine search from the OPPONENT's perspective

-4. If opponent has forced mate in 5 or less → REJECT
+4. If opponent has a short forced mate → REJECT

 5. Play the engine's best move instead